arXiv/arxiv-docs/help/arxiv_doi.md

 The arXiv identifier has existed for more than 30 years; we will continue supporting it and you may use it in your citations as an alternative to the arXiv DOI.
 We are issuing DOIs for several reasons:

-Making article metadata available in a centralized location like DataCite allows research outputs to be more discoverable and harvestable.
+- Making article metadata available in a centralized location like DataCite allows research outputs to be more discoverable and harvestable.
-Some funding agencies require DOIs for the research they are supporting.
+- For reporting purposes, some funding agencies require DOIs for the research they are supporting.

 **Will I still be able to provide an external DOI and/or journal reference with my article?**